RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 Hardware
 ^^^^^^^^
-The final difference I want to present is the hardware.
+The final difference I would like to present is the hardware.
 In a regular computer, accessing hardware components such as the disk, or a network interface, is done with the help of the OS using it’s drivers.
 That is possible because standard computer hardware is very generic and in use by all computers.
 That way, the OS can have an hardware-accessing code that will work with most common hardware.
 Now imagine your car breaking system.
-It has a very specific hardware.
-Specific for this particular car model.
+It has a very specific hardware, specific for this particular car model.
 You will have to write the HW access code (the “driver”) yourself.
 That requires your programming language to be very “low level”.
 It will be necessary for the language to have a syntax that allows you to access very specific memory addresses